GMPKit Logo

 How We Deliver Value:

-In pharmaceutical manufacturing, internal failure costs typically represent 15-20% of revenue.
+In pharmaceutical manufacturing, internal failure costs often represent 15–20% of revenue.

 Understanding COPQ in Pharmaceutical Manufacturing